Bacardi Breezer

 The drink is popular in India, Europe, Israel, Canada and Australia, and is also available in China.
 In India, Bacardi Breezer was the first entrant in the ready to drink category and is currently the market leader in its segment.
 In Thailand, Breezers are actually wine coolers but still give the appearance that they contain fruits.

 In the UK, the Bacardi Breezer was launched in 1993 and became one of the most popular alcopops, particularly in the 1990s and 2000s, and was discontinued in 2015.
+In May 2025 it was revealed that Breezers would be making a UK comeback in the summer of 2025.

 A new fruit wine-based variant has been released, called Breezer Spritzed.